oschwery/MonoPhy/README.md

 ## Explore Monophyly of Taxonomic Groups in a Phylogeny
 R package to explore monophyly (or lack thereof) of taxonomic groups in a phylogenetic tree.
 Requires rooted phylogeny as input and creates a table of genera, their monophyly-status, which taxa cause problems in monophyly etc. Different information can be extracted from the output and a plot function allows visualization of the results in a number of ways.

+Usage instructions can be found in the manual and [tutorial vignette](https://cran.r-project.org/web/packages/MonoPhy/vignettes/MonoPhyVignette.html).

 Published as:
 Schwery, O. & O'Meara, B.C. (**2016**), _MonoPhy_: a simple R package to find and visualize monophyly issues. _PeerJ Computer Science_ 2:e56.
 [10.7717/peerj-cs.56](https://doi.org/10.7717/peerj-cs.56)